deepjia/v2net/README.md

 ## Introduction
 V2Net is a network tool for macOS.

-Some popular network tools are intergrated, with the ability of adding new extensions without coding:
+Some popular network tools are integrated, with the ability of adding new extensions without coding:

 * Proxy:
 [ss-libev](https://github.com/shadowsocks/shadowsocks-libev)